-Like Rose-Kaying Woo, Shallon Olsen is also a junior selected to compete with the seniors, though she had a bit of a rough outing.
+Shallon Olsen is another junior selected to compete with the seniors, though she had a bit of a rough outing.
 While her DTY on vault is super powerful and consistent (she easily won the senior vault title over 2014 World Championship team member Maegan Chant by a full point!), her start value elsewhere seems to be a bit too much for her at the moment, as she struggles to find a balance between difficulty and execution.

 She had issues on bars, beam, and floor during the all-around final, and then again on beam during event finals.
 She managed to tie for bronze on floor with a 13.350 after hitting most of her skills relatively well, though at this point I’d rather see her work on her consistency before pushing the high difficulty.
 Of course, it is her first senior meet and she still has a year to go before actually belonging in that age group, so I think once she gets comfortable at this level she’ll be fine.
 Everyone has off meets, and even if her weekend wasn’t perfect, she still managed 6th place!
 I have no doubt everything will come together for her as the season progresses.